 I am a tourist in Auckland for a short time only.
 What would you recommend for me to see as much of the city as possible?

 Take the InnerLink for a circular tour of the inner city area.
-A complete circuit takes about one hour and costs just $1.90.
-If you get off the bus and reboard you'll have to pay $1.90 again.
+A complete circuit takes about one hour, if you get off the bus and reboard you'll have to pay again.
+Normal fares apply.

 Where can I get information on long distance buses and coaches?